Actindo-AG/Documentation/PIM/API/04_EntityData.md

     ![Entity ID in user interface](../../Assets/Screenshots/PIM/API/EntityID_UI.png "[Entity ID in user interface]")

-4. Write down the product ID.
+4. Write down the entity ID.
 You will need to provide it when sending your request.

-## Discover entity ID via API
+## Discover an entity ID via API

 Generally, you can get all entity data you need via API.
 The entity data is provided in the response to your request.
 Depending on the entity data you need, the endpoint you have to address may vary.

-If desired, you can also set filters to narrow down your request response, see [List products](./05_Products.md#list-products) for the filter definitions and request samples.
+If desired, you can also set filters to narrow down your request response.
+See [List products](./05_Products.md#list-products) for the filter definitions and request samples.

 In the following, a few useful use cases, with their corresponding request samples, are provided.
+Refer to the API documentation in your instance under *Dev Tools > API > Module name* for a complete list of endpoints.

-### List the attribute sets
+### List the PIM attribute sets

-Get a list of all attribute sets in your current instance, including the attribute set IDs.
+Get a list of all *PIM* attribute sets in your current instance, including the attribute set IDs.

-[comment]: <> (Attribute sets ID)

 #### Definitions